samliu/fishing/trolling.md

   and it weighs close to 50lbs.
 * Wet cell batteries like these need to be constantly plugged in if you want them to be maintained / not go bad.
-That means either leaving it plugged in, in a garage, or if you live in a studio like I do...I charge it under your desk?
+That means either leaving it plugged in, in a garage, or if you live in a studio like I do...charge it under your desk?
 It's huge.
 I kinda wish I could leave it somewhere I wasn't breathing the same air as it or risking an explosion -- I might move it to a friend's garage at some point.
 I bought a fancy [Minn Kota Battery Charger and